lindemann09/befordata/docs/index.rst

 ==========================

-Data structure for handling behavioural force data
+A Python library for efficient handling, analysis, and visualisation of behavioural force data.

 |GitHub license| |PyPI|